 Free access to healthcare is a fundamental human right.
 Access to free healthcare is not.
 What that means is no one should be denied access to healthcare services based on gender/race as long as they pay for the services.
 However, as a morally responsible society, we decide to provide basic minimum services to everyone who needs them, so that they don’t struggle to merely survive.

 The primary examples are food, shelter and clothing.
-However at the same time, to provide services to these citizens someone has to produce these services.
+However, at the same time, to provide services to these citizens, someone has to produce these services.
 So to provide food to the people, someone has to cultivate grains; to provide housing, someone has to build the houses.
-Thus we’ve another concept at loggerheads: cost of producing these services.
+Thus, we’ve another concept at loggerheads: the cost of producing these services.
 As a society, the aim should be to ensure everyone has a basic minimum of services while compensating everyone for the services they provide accordingly.

 The Problem of Supply

 In essence, the cost of providing healthcare services is higher due to the sophistication required.
 We need doctors to provide healthcare services who need to go through rigorous training for years to achieve skills to perform surgeries and examine patients, making them in higher demand in a competitive marketplace, increasing their costs.
 So while as a moral society we need to ensure no one is denied the basic needs due to lack of money including healthcare, we also need to ensure no one is forced to provide services (by law) for a lesser amount than their skills would allow according to the competitive free-market.

 Can healthcare be universal with fairness to providers?